Shipwreck Diving on Gunboat C-55, Isla Mujeres

 15 October 1944; She proceeded to Hawaii, arriving at Pearl Harbour a week later.
 She did escort duty back to the west coast and later to Eniwetok, Ulithi, and Kossol Roads, arriving at the latter on 12 January 1945.
 She then worked in the antisubmarine patrol screen off Peleliu.

-1-18 February 1945; Ransom acted as harbor entrance station vessel at Kossol, and patrolled in screens between Kossol and Peleliu, before proceeding to Ulithi to stage for Operation Iceberg.
+1-18 February 1945; Ransom acted as a harbour entrance station vessel at Kossol and patrolled in screens between Kossol and Peleliu before proceeding to Ulithi to stage for Operation Iceberg.

 19 March 1945; She sailed for the Ryukyus with task unit TU 52.5.3